Abigail with attitude: The hypocrisy of Jenkins revisited

 After my March column had been published, I suffered a pang of writer’s remorse.
 Had I been too harsh when I criticized the “crony capitalist culture” at Barclays’ investment bank and accused group chief executive Antony Jenkins of hypocrisy?

-My writers remorse was assuaged, however, when the Salz review was published in early April.
+“Another thing that irks me,” I wrote, “is that, despite much pontificating about changing the culture of the investment bank, the top managers are still the old guard.
+A complete change of culture?
+Please, don’t talk nonsense.”
+My writer’s remorse was assuaged, however, when the Salz review was published in early April.
 This was a voluminous review commissioned last summer after the bank was fined some £290 million for manipulating the Libor rate.
 It was put together by Anthony Salz, a Rothschild vice-chairman, and cost £17 million to produce.

-Salz claimed that pay levels at Barclays were one of the most pernicious cultural problems, particularly among an inner circle at the top of the firm that he dubbed the top 70.
-In 2010, according to Salz, the top group earned 35% more than the market benchmark for their positions.
-Although the pay premium has fallen since, it remains in place and averaged 17% in 2011.
+Salz claimed that pay levels at Barclays were one of the most pernicious cultural problems, particularly among an inner circle at the top of the firm that he dubbed “the top 70”.